Investigation Finds Traces Of Feces On Every McDonald’s Touchscreen Unit Tested

 “These bacteria can be on touchscreen machines for days on end.”

-Other worrying bacteria found on the McDonald’s touch screens included staphylococcus, which is highly contagious and can lead to blood poisoning and toxic shock syndrome.
+Other worrying bacteria found on the McDonald’s touchscreens included Staphylococcus, which is highly contagious and can lead to blood poisoning and toxic shock syndrome.

-Dr Matawele added that the presence of staphylococcus is disturbing because there are major concerns that the bacteria is question is becoming resistant to antibiotics.
+Dr. Matawele added that the presence of Staphylococcus is disturbing because there are major concerns that the bacteria in question is becoming resistant to antibiotics.

 “Staphylococcus starts around people’s noses, if they touch their nose with their fingers and then transfer it to the touchscreen someone else will get it, and if they have an open cut which it gets into, then it can be dangerous.”